Accelerating Dynamical System Simulations with Contracting and Physics-Projected Neural-Newton Solvers: The Contracting Neural-Newton Solver ( CoNNS )

-In constructing the Contracting Neural-Newton Solver (\texttt{CoNNS}), we begin by casting the Newton iterations from (\ref{eq: NewtRK}) as a contracting system which is searching for a fixed point.
-Generally, ${\bm G}$ may not contract for an arbitrarily large time step $\Delta t$ or arbitrarily chosen initial conditions.
-However, in this work, we assume these values are chosen such that ${\bm G}$ does represent a contracting system.
-Contraction in some region can be guaranteed by applying conditions from the Newton-Kantorovich Theorem~\cite{Ortega:2000} or by ensuring the system's Lipschitz constant is less than 1.
-An even simpler condition bounds the gradient of the function over some convex set ${\mathcal X}$ to be less than 1: $f'(x)<1,\forall x\in{\mathcal X}$ in the scalar case.
-We may define analogous conditions in $n$-dimensions.
-Setting $\bm{K}\triangleq\bm{K}_{t}(\bm{k}_2)$ and $\bm{J}\triangleq\bm{J}_{t}(\bm{k}_2)$, the following sufficient condition ensures (\ref{eq: NewtRK}) will contract over convex set $\mathcal K$:
+In this section, we build a NN which effectively emulates the Newton solver routine in (\ref{eq: NewtRK}), but we apply training constraints to ensure contraction of the NN mapping.
+We begin by casting the Newton iterations from (\ref{eq: NewtRK}) as a contracting system which is searching for a fixed point.
+Generally, Newton may not contract for an arbitrarily large time step $\Delta t$ or arbitrarily chosen initial conditions.
+However, in this work, we assume these values are chosen such that Newton \textit{does} represent a contracting system.
+Contraction in some region can be guaranteed by applying conditions from the Newton-Kantorovich Theorem~\citep{Ortega:2000} or, more simply, by ensuring the gradient magnitude of the Newton map over some convex set is bounded to be less than 1.
+We may define analogous sufficient conditions in $n$-dimensions by taking the multivariable derivative of map (\ref{eq: NewtRK}) with respect to $k_2$ and ensuring the Jacobian singular values are bounded by unity:

-\begin{assumption} When solving nonlinear system (\ref{eq: Trap}) via (\ref{eq: NewtRK}), the time step size $\Delta t$ and initialization of $\bm{k}_2$ are always chosen apriori to ensure that (\ref{eq: Newt_cont}) is satisfied and, therefore, (\ref{eq: NewtRK}) contracts. \end{assumption} The derivation of (\ref{eq: Newt_cont}) can be found in the Appendix.
-Assumption \ref{eq: Assump_cont} often holds in practice for suitably small time steps.
-When it does not hold, the size of the time step $\Delta t$ can always be lowered.